kameron-sugino/Basics-of-Microbiome-Data-Analysis/20200327_V1.3_Workshop_Code_ARCHBG_Markdown.md

 -   Now that we have the subsampled data, let’s attach the sample info columns and create a new file so we don’t have to run Subsample() again.

+## 5.1 Writing the rarefied table to a file

 ``` r
 Data.Subsample<-cbind(Data.Group, Subsample)